DavideLusuardi/NLU-LM2-Project/README.md

 * pandas

 ## Notebook
-The source code file is a Jupyter notebook and can be executed with Jupyter or Google Colab.
+The source code file is a Jupyter notebook and can be opened with Jupyter or Google Colab.

 Documentation and description of the code is present in the notebook.

+The `data` folder contains a subfolder `ptbdataset` that contains training, validation and test set of Penn Treebank.